robocorp/rpaframework/docs/source/libraries/cloud_aws/index.rst

 `AWS` is a library for operating with Amazon AWS services.

-Service initialization can be given as parameters for ``init_s3_service`` keyword for example, or keyword can read them in as environment variables:
+Service initialization can be given as parameters for ``init_s3_service`` keyword, or the keyword can read them in as environment variables:

     - `AWS_KEY_ID`
     - `AWS_KEY`